ianyfchang/QPC/README.md

       |Mural cells|

-3. Building reference matrix and bulk RNA matrix from scRNA-seq dataset:
+3. Building reference matrix and bulk RNA matrix from scRNA-seq dataset and normalization:

-4. Data normalization:

     The methods for single cell reference dataset normalization
 * Raw read counts